Why is it important?

 - Expert pathological assessment – this may involve referral of cases to a nationally recognised expert in the diagnosis and differential diagnosis of chronic IBD

-- Risk of venous thromboembolism (VTE) – VTE is a well-recognised complication in patients with active IBD.
-This needs to be managed effectively in accordance with guidelines, for example, with heparin.
+- Risk of venous thromboembolism (VTE) – VTE is a well-recognised complication in patients with active IBD and this needs to be managed effectively in accordance with local guidelines and appropriate blood-thinning medications, timed appropriately around planned interventions.
 This is particularly important when coupled with the additional excess risk associated with surgical intervention

 Once optimised, patients should undergo surgery within a tight timeframe to ensure best outcomes.